 Where To Stay: On my first visit to Colombo I stayed at The Kingsbury, an elegant 5-star property right next to Galle Face Green with a rooftop bar overlooking the Indian Ocean that’s just perfect for sundowners.
 If you’ve got a very early or late flight I recommend getting a room at the Gateway Hotel Airport Garden By Taj, which is where I spent a long layover last week.
 Ask for a room in the new suite and book yourself in to the spa to sort out any pre/post flight kinks!

-What to do: Kandy is on most people’s Sri Lanka itineraries due to the culturally significant Temple Of The Tooth.
-(Read more here.)
+What to do: Kandy is on most visitors Sri Lanka itinerary due to the culturally significant Temple Of The Tooth.
 It’s a great base from which to explore the surrounding hill country, visiting tea plantations, museums and botanic gardens.